The Basics of Entrapment

 We’ve barely scratched the surface and already you can see how complex the concept of entrapment can get.
 Even for experts, it can be difficult to determine where to draw the line and how to assess each unique situation and case.
 But, when someone responsible for preventing crimes has gotten you to commit them, what can you do?

-Luckily, Attorney James Dicks is an experienced defense attorney and a former narcotics investigator with the LAPD.
+Luckily, Attorney James Dicks is an experienced San Diego defense lawyer and a former narcotics investigator with the LAPD.
 He has firsthand knowledge of the strategies used by law enforcement and how to defend against their tactics.
 Call jD LAW, P.C. today, at (760) 630-2000, and get the most successful defense possible.

 Don’t Waste Any Time!